 A man has a friend who has a prosthetic arm made of solid gold.
 Said friend dies and the man decides to disinter his buddy, remove the 24-karat limb from the corpse and sell it.
 The dead friend takes offense, crawls out of his grave with his one remaining arm, hunts down his buddy and then…

 Well, you could Google “Golden Arm” and find a number of variations to the tale.
 Some give you a formal rendition making abundant use of the word “thou”; others give you the chitlin’ circuit interpretation.
-Its central characters are alternatively friends, brothers, or man and wife.
+Its central characters are alternatively friends, brothers, or husband and wife.

 In most portrayals the returned friend/brother/wife stalks through the thief’s house, crying out repeatedly, “Who’s Got my Golden Arm?!” until finally they happen upon the terrified thief, cowering in his/her bedroom, and then the ghost screams “You’ve Got it!!!”
 That’s where the story abruptly ends, but it’s intimated that some grievous demise awaits the one who stole the arm.
 I’m sure that the ghost didn’t rise from the grave just to say “You’ve got it!
 And I’m very disappointed.
 I’m really reconsidering our relationship.
 I thought we were closer than this.”